gammapy/gammapy/docs/overview.rst

 different measurements, e.g. from different observations but also from different instruments.

-To learn more about datasets, see :ref:`gammapy.datasets <datasets>`.
+To learn more about datasets, see :ref:`gammapy.datasets <datasets>` and :ref:`gammapy.maps <maps>`.

 Gammapy supports binned simulation, i.e. Poisson fluctuation of predicted counts maps or spectra, as well as event sampling to simulate DL3 events data.

+Note that in Gammapy, 2D image analyses are partly done with actual 2D images that don't have an energy axis, and partly with 3D cubes with a single energy bin, e.g. for modeling and fitting, see the `2D map analysis tutorial <./tutorials/image_analysis.html>`__.

 .. _overview_modeling: